RutledgePaulV/kube-api/readme.md

 ### kube-api

-This is an uber module that just bundles all the modules listed below.
+This is an uber module that just bundles all the available modules.

+- `[org.clojars.rutledgepaulv/kube-api "0.1.0-SNAPSHOT"]`

+is equivalent to

+- `[org.clojars.rutledgepaulv/kube-api-core "0.1.0-SNAPSHOT"]`
+- `[org.clojars.rutledgepaulv/kube-api-controllers "0.1.0-SNAPSHOT"]`
+- `[org.clojars.rutledgepaulv/kube-api-term "0.1.0-SNAPSHOT"]`

 ---